 Hey, does this method sound somewhat familiar to you then?

-Well yes!
-Because this technique is the one I also use to make my prawn ramen soup!
-First pan fry whatever protein you are using and start building up your soup base from there.
+Because this technique is the one I also use to make my prawn ramen soup recipe!
+First pan fry whatever protein you are using and then start building up your soup base from there.

-OK, I’m not frying the prawns here but the heads and scales.
-You don’t want to overcook those prawn, right.
-They need very little cooking, chicken and pork are totally different.
-But to get that superb prawn flavor anyway why not use the heads and scales since you are going to throw them out anyway?
+But to get that superb prawn flavor anyway, why not use the heads and scales since you are going to throw them out anyway?

 I can assure you: once you have made this prawn broth or at least have used those heads and scales for any type of dish, then you will never throw them away again without using them for another dish because you will love it.